thi-ng/umbrella/CONTRIBUTING.md

 ## Usage questions & issues

+### Join our Discord

+We have a [Discord community](https://discord.gg/JhYcmBw) where it's usually the faster to get some answers to any burning questions and where we generally share & discuss feedback / ideas / interesting things loosely related to this project.
+Come and say Hi!

+### Submit an issue

+In many cases it might be better to [submit an issue](https://github.com/thi-ng/umbrella/issues) here on GitHub, especially if you've discovered some kind of bug and/or want to propose new features etc., which require longer discussion.
+I'd also encourage using the issue tracker for any topic which might be beneficial to know/discover for other users in the future (much like a forum), since this format & discussion has more longevity/discoverability than a Discord channel.

-Please feel free to use the [GH issue tracker](https://github.com/thi-ng/umbrella/issues) for submitting any questions related to any package in this repo.
-When doing so, please also follow the instructions in the "new issue" template.
+When submitting an issue, please follow the instructions in the "new issue" template.

-When running into code troubles, please try to include a minimal reproducible example.
+When running into code troubles, please also try to include a minimal reproducible example.
 If the example is too large for including in the issue, please create a gist or repo and add a link to it.